A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Related Research Topics

 \subsection{Hypothesis Transfer Learning}

-Hypothesis transfer learning (HTL) \cite{kuzborskij2018theory} is another special case of transfer learning where pre-trained models (source hypotheses) retain information about previously encountered tasks.
-Shallow HTL methods \cite{yang2007cross,aytar2011tabula,tommasi2013learning,kuzborskij2013stability,orabona2009model,ahmed2020camera} generally assume that the optimal target hypothesis is closely related to these source hypotheses.
-For example, Ahmed \etal \cite{ahmed2020camera} learn the optimal metric with labeled target data under the assumption that the target metric is a convex combination of source metrics.
-Other methods \cite{ao2017fast,nelakurthi2018source} extend this approach to a semi-supervised scenario where unlabeled target data are also used for training.
-Fine-tuning \cite{yosinski2014transferable} is a typical example of a deep HTL method that may update a partial set of parameters in the source model.
-Although HTL methods assume no explicit access to the source domain or any knowledge about the relatedness of the source and target distributions, they still require a certain number of labeled data in the target domain.
+\emph{Hypothesis transfer learning} (HTL) \citep{kuzborskij2013stability} is another special case of transfer learning where pre-trained models (source hypotheses) retain information about previously encountered tasks.
+Shallow HTL methods \citep{yang2007cross,tommasi2013learning,ahmed2020camera} typically assume that the optimal target hypothesis is closely associated with these source hypotheses, and subsequent methods \citep{ao2017fast,nelakurthi2018source} extend this approach to a semi-supervised scenario where unlabeled target data are also utilized for training.
+Fine-tuning \citep{yosinski2014transferable} is a typical example of a deep HTL method that may update a partial set of parameters in the source model.
+Despite HTL methods assuming no explicit access to the source domain or any knowledge about the relatedness of the source and target distributions, they still require a certain quantity of labeled data in the target domain.
+Another related topic is \emph{domain-incremental learning} \citep{van2022three,wang2022s} which tackles the same type of problem but in diverse contexts.
+However, such an incremental learning task focuses more on the anti-forgetting ability after learning a supervised task.